 Use your interview story as the text for a magazine-style layout.
 Use images, headlines, cutlines and other elements to design and produce a cohesive page.
-The newsletters produced in your training in print layout software can give you ideas, but you also should look to printed magazines for inspiration.
+The samples from lecture and training can give you ideas, but you also should look to printed magazines for inspiration.

 Does the layout have to be just one page?

 You are only required to do a one-page layout.
 Your interview story is quite short, so it might be difficult to get two pages of content out of that one story unless you have some large images or other content you’d like to incorporate.
 That being said, you are free to create a two-page layout if you feel compelled to do so.

 These requirements seem vague.
 What do I absolutely have to have on my layout?

 You are required to have the full text of your interview story (and you can — and should — make edits to that story based on your TA’s feedback).
 With that story, you must have a headline.
 That’s all you absolutely have to have.
 That meets the minimum but is unlikely to earn a high grade.
 We recommend you add image(s), caption(s), pull quote(s), a byline and other design elements.
 Grab a couple of magazines and find a layout you like, then use that as a design inspiration.
 Feel free to be creative with this assignment.
 You should follow the CRAP design principles discussed in lecture.